Back to the origins of brane-antibrane inflation: RG-induced moduli stabilisation and inflation

 \section{RG-induced moduli stabilisation and inflation}

-In this appendix we review the RG-inspired moduli stabilisation scenario proposed in \cite{Burgess:2022nbx} with in mind the goal of deepening the analysis of brane-antibrane inflation.
+In this appendix we review the RG-inspired moduli stabilisation scenario proposed in \cite{Burgess:2022nbx} with the goal in mind of deepening the analysis of brane-antibrane inflation.
 Let us consider a string-inspired supersymmetric 4D EFT where the superpotential $W$ does not depend on the K\"ahler modulus $T$, i.e. $W=W_0$, and the K\"ahler potential can be expanded as:

 The key for this stabilisation mechanism is to assume that $k$ acquires a logarithmic dependence on the volume modulus through the running of a dimensionless coupling $\alpha_g$ (identifiable with the string coupling in the UV embedding).
 In fact, $k$ can be expanded perturbatively as: